Skip to content

 Immovable obstructions

 There is usually free relief from immovable obstructions outside of penalty areas.
-A few examples of immovable obstructions[1] at Jackson Park: all paved or gravel cart paths[2], irrigation system components, shed on the left of #1 layup area, fence on the right of #3, bathroom behind the 6th green, rock wall left of the 11th green, water fountain behind the 15th green, power poles, etc.
+Examples of immovable obstructions[1] at Jackson Park: all paved or gravel cart paths[2], irrigation system components, shed on the left of #1 layup area, fence on the right of #3, bathroom behind the 6th green, rock wall left of the 11th green, water fountain behind the 15th green, power poles, etc.

 NOTE: The fences surrounding the course and the driving range are boundary objects, not obstructions.
 Boundary objects are defined as: "Artificial objects defining or showing out of bounds, such as walls, fences, stakes and railings, from which free relief is not allowed."